U.S. News Rankings

 |SAT/ACT scores must be received by||June 15|

-The student-faculty ratio at University of New Mexico is 23:1, and the school has 39.4 percent of its classes with fewer than 20 students.
-The most popular majors at University of New Mexico include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Social Sciences; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 77.0 percent.
+The student-faculty ratio at University of New Mexico is 26:1, and the school has 42.3 percent of its classes with fewer than 20 students.
+The most popular majors at University of New Mexico include: Business, Management, Marketing, and Related Support Services; Education; Psychology; Social Sciences; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 77 percent.

-University of New Mexico has a total undergraduate enrollment of 22,643, with a gender distribution of 44.4 percent male students and 55.6 percent female students.
-At this school, 10.0 percent of the students live in college-owned, -operated, or -affiliated housing and 90.0 percent of students live off campus.
+University of New Mexico has a total undergraduate enrollment of 22,773, with a gender distribution of 44.1 percent male students and 55.9 percent female students.
 University of New Mexico is part of the NCAA I athletic conference.

 |Student gender distribution|